CompVis/stable-diffusion/README.md

 ## Changes

+* v1.09 (24 August 2022)
+   * A new -v option allows you to generate multiple variants of an initial image in img2img mode. (kudos to Oceanswave)

 * v1.08 (24 August 2022)
    * Escape single quotes on the dream> command before trying to parse.
 This avoids parse errors.
-   * A new -v option allows you to generate multiple variants of an initial image in img2img mode. (kudos to Oceanswave)
    * Removed instruction to get Python3.8 as first step in Windows install.
      Anaconda3 does it for you.
    * Added bounds checks for numeric arguments that could cause crashes.